ieperen3039/scs_lang/README.md

 The Lexer implementation defines which symbols are not eligible for use as operators.
 As of writing, this is: `'(', ')', '[', ']', '{', '}', ';', '.', '=', '/'`, but also excludes symbols that indicates or kinds of tokens: quotes `"` and underscores `_`

-## Buffers
+## Streams
-Buffers are abstract collections of some type `T`.
+Streams are abstract collections of some type `T`.
-Buffers implement the `map` function to transform all element in the buffer to new elements.
+Streams implement the `map` function to transform all element in the stream to new elements.
-Buffers implement the `filter` function that maps all elements to a `Result` of the original element; this does not change the buffer's size.
+Streams implement the `filter` function that maps all elements to a Result of the original element; this does not change the stream's size.
-Buffers implement the `reduce` function to combine all elements.
+Streams implement the `reduce` function to combine all elements.
-Buffers, and all functions on them, shall be implemented in a way that the full collection never has to materialize.
+Streams, and all functions on them, shall be implemented in a way that the full collection never has to materialize.
-As a result, infinite buffers are possible.
+As a result, infinite streams are possible.

 ## Functions
 An `extern` function describes a c (cdecl) function.
 When extending a struct, member functions with return type `This` will gain the return type of the extending struct.
-A function may be overloaded with different parameters, but also different return values.
+A function may be overloaded with different parameters, but not different return values.
 `extern` functions, however may not be overloaded, and must have a unique name. a closing bracket ends a function.
 If the last statement does not end in an assignment, then the result of that statement is the return of the function.